SFzxc/SFzxc.github.io/about.md

 I am interesting in `Database Performance Tunning`.
 My team got 3rd place in ISUCON contest(DPT Contest) which was held by Monstar Lab Company
 And also `Security`, `AI`, `Bitcoin, Devops`.
 I often play Dota 2 with my friend at weekend, read some none-tech books.

-The strongest advantage I have is passion, enthusiasm and fearlessness, ready to learn new technology because IM YOUNG
+The strongest advantage I have is problem solving, passion, enthusiasm and fearlessness, ready to learn new technology because IM YOUNG

 email: hoangphuocvanlong[at]gmail.com